abhishekbhadange/CUDAProg/README.md

 generated previously should correspond with the result of CUDA program.

-In the end, analysis is performed by varying the size of the 3-place tuple set, and changing the block size and thread size parameters of the CUDA card resulting in a total combinations of 28 settings.
+In the end, analysis is performed by varying the size of the 3-place tuple set, and changing the block size and thread size parameters of the CUDA card resulting in a total combination of 28 settings.